-As part of the Shared Governance: Collective Leadership Programme, NHS England and NHS Improvement are supporting the first national cohort of organisations to go on to apply to join the global Pathway to Excellence® accreditation.
+As part of the Shared Governance: Collective Leadership Programme, NHS England are supporting the first national cohort of organisations to go on to apply to join the global Pathway to Excellence® accreditation.

 The global programme is a ‘nursing excellence’ framework, aiming to create a positive practice environment for nursing staff that improves nurse satisfaction and retention.
 During the COVID-19 pandemic nursing and midwifery professionals have played and continue to play a critical role in the COVID-19 response; using their experience, skills and leadership to drive forwards transformational change where it is needed most.
 As we move forwards, this collective leadership has been recognised as fundamental to supporting practice; and the wellbeing of our colleagues, our patients and our communities.